 Nicole Glynn, MD grew up in Santa Cruz California where she was first introduced to the idea of integrative medicine.
 Dr. Glynn’s father, a pediatric dentist, influenced her to become a pediatrician.
 She received her bachelor’s degree in Combined Sciences at Santa Clara University and before attending medical school was involved in research at the UCLA Center for Human Nutrition and Stanford University Center for AIDS Research.
 She earned her medical degree from Creighton University and completed her pediatric residency at UCSF Benioff Children’s Hospital Oakland.
 During her residency she provided care to many underprivileged children and became especially curious about the growing pediatric epidemics of asthma, eczema and obesity.
 After becoming a mother her interest in nutrition, supporting breastfeeding, and integrative medicine deepened.
 During her pregnancy she made changes to “green the womb” as her awareness of the impact of environmental toxins on fetal development became more personal.

 She is a board certified pediatrician and a member of the American Academy of Pediatrics.
 As a mother, she is an active member of Golden Gate Mother’s Group.
-In her free time she enjoys hiking, spinning, yoga, barre classes and nurturing her young daughter.
+In her free time she enjoys hiking, spinning, yoga, barre classes and nurturing her young daughters.